|Elliott Sound Products||Linear Power Supply Design|

 So far we have looked at the full wave bridge rectifier, and this is but one of several different configurations.
 The most common (and/or simplest) rectifiers are ...

 There are others, but they are not commonly used in low voltage amplifiers.
-The dual full wave (using a bridge rectifier and a centre tapped transformer) is probably the most common of all, and some further analysis of this rectifier shall be covered next.
+The dual full wave (using a bridge rectifier and a centre tapped transformer) is probably the most common of all, and some further analysis of this rectifier will be covered next.
 I have chosen to ignore half wave rectifiers (in all their forms), but decided to add voltage doublers.
 These are normally only useful for low power applications where their operation is not critical.
 This is especially true of preamp supplies, which will almost always be followed by a regulator.

 Half wave rectifiers should never be used.
 At any appreciable current (more than a few milliamps), the half wave rectification process means that the transformer is also subjected to a half wave rectified current, and this can cause the core to saturate at surprising small currents - especially with toroidal transformers.
 In general, avoid the use of half wave rectification altogether.
+There is no application that benefits from the use of a half wave rectifier.

 A toroidal transformer can easily be pushed into hard saturation with as little as 20mA or so of DC in the windings.
 With any appreciable DC component, the input current rises dramatically, and it can easily exceed the transformer's full load rating.
 If sustained, this will cause the transformer to overheat and fail unless it's protected with an auto-resetting thermal cutout.
 If not, it's a very expensive experiment.